-Managing risks involves three steps: 1) identify potential risks using an informed, environmental scan approach, 2) assessing the significance of a risk by considering its possibility and consequences, and 3) developing and implementing measures to address those risks deemed significant by reducing possibility, consequences or both.
+Managing risks involves three steps:

+- 1. Identifying potential risks using an informed, environmental scan approach.
+This occurs on an ongoing basis by staff, and at least once a year by the Board and senior staff; - 2.
+Assessing the significance of a risk by considering its likelihood and consequences; - 3.
+Developing and implementing measures to address those risks deemed significant by reducing likelihood, consequences or both.